 - Mount Type: Direct mount

 - X-Horizon: This is a 1x specific technology from SRAM.
 It helps to shift gears without putting much effort.
 Even under heavy loads, the gear shifts are precise thanks to the straight parallelogram architecture.
-The less shifting force will be required while the risk of ghost shifting is eliminated.
+Less shifting force will be required while the risk of ghost shifting is eliminated completely.

-- Cage Lock: This ingenious function allows to reposition of the cage so that installation and removal of the chainring and the derailleur are easy and convenient.
+- Cage Lock: This ingenious function allows to reposition the cage lock so that installation and removal of the chainring and the derailleur are easy and convenient.

 - Exact Actuation: This derailleur is ideal for road cycling as the actuation ratio here is 1:1 so that shifting operation is quick and accurate.
-The cable pull for all gear changes will be the same so that your shift feel is consistent with precise indexing.
-It is characterized by a “click” while shifting so that the drivetrain is well adjusted and quiet.
+The cable pull for all gear changes will be the same so that your shift feel is consistent with precise indexing .
+It is characterized by a “click” while shifting so you know that the drivetrain is well adjusted.

 - X-Sync: The upper pulley has a 12 teeth construction, where the teeth have been designed to deal with chain deflection.
-The derailleur can get rid of mud so that it does accumulate to reduce performance in wet weather.
+The derailleur is able to get rid of mud so that it does accumulate to reduce performance in wet weather.
 The design helps to control how the derailleur is moving laterally.

 - The gap between certain gears may be larger in comparison.

 We were excited to try out SRAM Force 1 on our road bike.
 During the rides, the derailleur delivered excellent shifting performance even though it was mud- packed in some cases.
 The clutch felt firmer, which allowed us to stay on the small cogs and go over rough terrains.
-Compatibility is a key factor here, as a perfect match can deliver great performance.
-The durability was combined with a quick response on narrower chainrings.
+Compatibility is a key factor here, as a perfect match is able to deliver great performance.
+The durability was combined with quick response on narrower chain rings.
 At no point was there any chain slap or chain drop, owing largely to the clutch mechanism.
 What impressed us more was how the aggressive teeth pulleys held on to the chainrings and kept it moving.
-We put on more than 200km with this rear derailleur, pushing the Force 1 to its limit on very challenging terrains.
+We put on more than 200km with this rear derailleur, pushing the Force 1 to its limit on terrains that were very challenging.
 Never did we feel that the derailleur was underperforming; on contrary, we appreciated how simple operation was combined with reduced noise.
 The RBC controlled tension in the chain much better so that chain slap was not an issue.
-In terms of attributes, Force 1 checks all the boxes for the ideal road racing derailleur.
+In terms of attributes, Force 1 checks all the boxes for ideal road racing derailleur.

-6. Ultegra RD-RX800: Mechanism for Chain Stabilization; designed with a low profile to prevent crashes; durable swift shifting
+6. Ultegra RD-RX800: Improved chain management; designed with low profile to prevent crashes; durable swift shifting

 - Material: Alloy